markevans/dragonfly/extra_docs/ActiveRecord.md

 URLs
 ----
-Once the model is saved, we can get a url for the image (which is served by the Dragonfly {App} itself):
+Once the model is saved, we can get a url for the image (which is served by the Dragonfly {Dragonfly::App App} itself):

     album.cover_image.url                       # => '/media/2009/12/05/170406_file' (Note there is no extension)
     album.cover_image.url(:png)                 # => '/media/2009/12/05/170406_file.png'